james-ingold/tmuxinator-save/README.md

 # tmuxinator-save

-A CLI tool to save existingtmux sessions as tmuxinator configuration files.
+A CLI tool to save existing tmux sessions as tmuxinator configuration files.

 ## Installation